Upper School

 Middle School

-The eighth-grade capstone program at Hawaii Preparatory Academy empowers students to design their own independent projects, with the support of a small cohort of teachers led by our campus capstone coordinator.
-Students engage with important issues each year through the four practices of our school-wide sustainability plan, Mālama Kaiāulu.
-From ocean science to art, students are encouraged to explore their passions through inquiry and design.
+The eighth-grade capstone program empowers students to design their own independent projects, with the support of a small cohort of teachers led by our campus capstone coordinator.
+Students engage each year with the practices of our school-wide sustainability plan, and its guiding principle, mālama kaiāulu (care for our community of spirit, land, and people).

 A capstone can be anything you want to make it.
 You can go in so many directions.
 It’s a really great opportunity to learn more about yourself and gain tons of skill in multiple areas.”